saurabh2mishra/airflow-notes/README.md

 *and there many more operators do exits.* See the full [operators list](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/index.html) in official documentation.

 ## **`Scheduler`**

+Scheduler is the crucial components of Airflow because here most of the magic happens that determines when and how your pipelines are executed.
+At a high level, the scheduler runs through the following steps.

+1. Once users have written their workflows as DAGs, the files containing these DAGs are read by the scheduler to extract the corresponding tasks, dependencies, and schedule interval of each DAG.

+2. For each DAG, the scheduler then checks whether the schedule interval for the DAG has passed since the last time it was read.
+If so, the tasks in the DAG are scheduled for execution.

+3. For each scheduled task, the scheduler then checks whether the dependencies (= upstream tasks) of the task have been completed.
+If so, the task is added to the execution queue.

+4. The scheduler waits for several moments before starting a new loop by jumping back to step 1.

+👉 To start a scheduler, just run `airflow scheduler` command.

 ## Cron based schedule